Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

+There is a joint impact of prompt design and LLMs on the effectiveness of text-to-SQL techniques.
+Meanwhile, the prompt design of these techniques are optimized specifically for the characteristics of the benchmark and LLM.
+Therefore, simply applying a technique to a new LLM or benchmark is likely to produce distorted results.
+To capture real-world text-to-SQL errors, we study the errors made by existing SOTA text-to-SQL solutions rather than artificial errors produced by our solutions.
+This setup ensures the analyzed errors are real-world and reflect genuine limitations of SOTA solutions.
+We focus on the LLM and benchmark configurations that are shared across text-to-SQL techniques, and evaluate the corresponding technique implementation to avoid introducing extra errors from suboptimal prompting.

-\textbf{Benchmark.} We adopt the dev split of two representative text-to-SQL benchmarks, \spider~\cite{spider} and \bird~\cite{li2024bird}. \spider offers a diverse range of database schema and tasks, including 20 database settings and 1034 text-SQL pairs in its dev split. \bird is a larger benchmark with more challenging tasks and more complex SQL queries, including 11 database settings and 1534 text-SQL pairs in its dev split (\bird offers databases with more tables and data entries than that of \spider).
-It covers a broader spectrum of question types and SQL clauses, and provides additional context of evidence and database descriptions.
-All experiments are conducted in SQLite~\cite{sqlite}.
+\textbf{Benchmark.} We adopt the dev split of two representative text-to-SQL benchmarks, \spider~\cite{spider} and \bird~\cite{li2024bird}, which have been adopted by the majority of recent ICL-based text-to-SQL techniques. \spider dev split offers 20 databases and 1034 text-SQL pairs. \bird is a larger benchmark with more challenging tasks, whose dev split has 11 databases and 1534 text-SQL pairs.
+It covers more question types and SQL clauses, and provides additional context of evidence and database descriptions.
+All experiments are conducted in SQLite~\cite{sqlite}, which is a widely-used database management system (DBMS) supported by most of text-to-SQL benchmarks.

-\textbf{Subject ICL-based techniques.} We use the following criteria to select the subject techniques: (1) publicly-validated performance; (2) variance of error detection and repairing solutions; and (3) availability of open-source implementations.
-We select 4 representative techniques: MAC-SQL~\cite{wang2024macsql}, DIN-SQL~\cite{din-sql}, CHESS~\cite{talaei2024chess}, and DEA-SQL~\cite{xie-etal-2024-dea}.
-As their public results are evaluated with different versions of LLMs, we re-evaluate them with GPT-3.5-Turbo-0125 (GPT-3.5 for short) and GPT-4o-2024-05-13 (GPT-4o for short) to make a fair comparison, as shown in Table~\ref{tab:empirical exp setup}.
-Note that, we only evaluate DIN-SQL and CHESS with GPT-3.5, due to their huge token consumption (\ie CHESS takes about \$2,500 to execute the dev set of \bird with GPT-4o).
-DEA-SQL only provides its version for \spider.
+\textbf{Subject ICL-based techniques.} We select subject techniques based on (1) publicly-validated performance; (2) variance of error detection and repairing solutions; and (3) availability of open-source implementations.
+We select 4 representative techniques: MAC-SQL~\cite{wang2024macsql}, DIN-SQL~\cite{din-sql}, CHESS~\cite{talaei2024chess}, and DEA-SQL~\cite{xie-etal-2024-dea}, which are the top-performing open-source solutions as of our study conducted.
+This section focuses on the generation step, and leaves the post-generation step to Section~\ref{sec:method_effectiveness}.
+Note that, DEA-SQL is only evaluated on \spider, as it does not provide the version for \bird.

+\textbf{LLM selection.} As the prompt design is correlated with the LLM family, we adopt the GPT family supported by all the subject techniques.
+We choose GPT-3.5-Turbo-0125 (GPT-3.5) and GPT-4o-2024-05-13 (GPT-4o) as representatives.
+DIN-SQL and CHESS are only evaluated with GPT-3.5, due to their huge token consumption (\ie CHESS takes >\$2,500 on \bird with GPT-4o).